LogIntelligence/LogADEmpirical/README.md

-## LogBERT: Log Anomaly Detection via BERT
+## Empirical Study on Log-based Anomaly Detection
-This repository is under construction: 80% done_

 This repository provides the implementation of Logbert method for log anomaly detection.
 The process includes downloading raw data online, parsing logs into structured data,